yinrouni/System/Assignment1_ShellScript_Assembly/part2/README.md

 In a brief sentence or two.

 1. What was the bug?
 No such file or directory.
-2. What line did the bug occur?
-15
+2. What line did the bug occur? initialize_front seg.c 15
 3. What is the fix for the bug?
-Replace the dinctionary with an existed one.
+Replace the directory with an existed one.

 ## Aside: Core dump